George II, Earl of March

-George de Dunbar, 11th Earl of Dunbar & March 13th Lord of Annandale and Lord of the Isle of Man, (c.
-1370after 1457) was the last of his family to hold these titles.
+George de Dunbar, 11th Earl of Dunbar & March, 13th Lord of Annandale, and Lord of the Isle of Man (c.
+1370 – after 1457), was the last of his family to hold these titles.

 Early life

-He was aged about fifty when he succeeded his father, George Dunbar, 10th Earl of March and Dunbar, (1340–1422).
-"George de Dunbarre son of the Earl of March" had a Safe-conduct to pass through England with twenty horsemen to go "beyond the seas" and return, dated 19 March 1399.
+He was aged about fifty when he succeeded his father, George Dunbar, 10th Earl of March and Dunbar (1340–1422).
+"George de Dunbarre son of the Earl of March" had safe conduct to pass through England with twenty horsemen to go "beyond the seas" and return, dated 19 March 1399.
 In August 1405 he was Lieutenant of the castle of Cockburnspath, Berwickshire, and was engaged in various public transactions during his father's lifetime.
 In 1390 he obtained from King Robert II a grant of his ward-relief and marriage for the Earldom of March and lordship of Annandale; and he acted as a Commissioner for liberating from English captivity Murdoch, son of the Regent Albany, on 7 December 1411, and in 1415.
-"George de Dounbar, son and heir of the Earl of the Marches of Scotland" had a further Safe-conduct, with numerous other nobles, to travel to England between 1416 and 1419.
+"George de Dounbar, son and heir of the Earl of the Marches of Scotland" had further safe conduct, with numerous other nobles, to travel to England between 1416 and 1419.

 Ambassador

 On 19 August 1423 "George, Earl of March" and his brother Sir Patrick de Dunbar of Beil were named as part of the embassy sent to negotiate the liberation of King James I of Scotland who had long been a captive in England.

 On 28 March 1424, the Earl of March was one of the Conservators of the seven-year truce with England, and met James I and his consort at Durham upon their return to Scotland.
-He was also present at their Coronation in Scone on 24 May 1424, when he was knighted.
+He was also present at their Coronation in Scone on 21 May 1424, when he was knighted.

-However the following year the earls of Dunbar and Douglas, with the Duke of Albany, and twenty other feudal barons, were suddenly arrested and confined by order of parliament after accusations of corruption in Scottish affairs during James's absence.
-Albany and his sons, with his father-in-law the Earl of Lennox were beheaded, but the Earl of Dunbar and most of the other barons were set at liberty, their guilt being less apparent.
+However, the following year the earls of Dunbar and Douglas, with the Duke of Albany, and twenty other feudal barons, were suddenly arrested and confined by order of parliament after accusations of corruption in Scottish affairs during James's absence.
+Albany and his sons, with his father-in-law the Earl of Lennox, were beheaded, but the Earl of Dunbar and most of the other barons were set at liberty, their guilt being less apparent.

 In 1427 the earls of Dunbar and Douglas obtained, in London, a truce from King Henry VI of England for two years, which Sir Robert Umfraville, governor of Berwick-upon-Tweed had refused.

 George was next employed in negotiating more temporary truces with England in June 1429 and the following January; and officiated as sponsor for King James II of Scotland at Holyroodhouse in October 1430.